-I love the sweetness of the bananas in this recipe and how they complement the sweet richness of cocoa powder.
-The organic black sesame butter adds a rich note to an already delicious recipe.
+I say banana bread, but it's more like cake!
+It's delicious and fudgy, and the organic black sesame butter adds a rich and unique note to an already delicious recipe.

 Banana bread, in one form or another, has always been a favorite in our household.
-After all, it is easy to make, and we seem to have bananas in various stages of ripening on our kitchen counter.
+After all, it is easy to make, and have bananas in various stages of ripening on our kitchen counter.

 Making this delicious banana bread with melty chocolate chips is a great way to use up spotty bananas!
 Ripe large bananas have a natural sweetness which is perfect for making a lot of banana bread.

-For more recipes using ripe or overripe bananas, try my Easy Vegan Banana Oat Pancakes, Dragon Fruit Smoothie Bowl, Vegan Banana Chocolate Chip Muffins, and last but not least, these Vegan Buckwheat Banana Waffles.
+For more recipes using ripe or overripe bananas, try my Easy Vegan Banana Oat Pancakes, Dragon Fruit Smoothie Bowl, Vegan Banana Chocolate Chip Muffins, and these Vegan Buckwheat Banana Waffles.

 Looking for more chocolate desserts?
 Check out my Vegan Chocolate Fig Cupcakes with Irish Cream Frosting.